Natural Tie Dye: How To Tie Dye Sustainably

 Use sustainable clothing

 Clothes that are made from sustainable or biodegradable fabrics will actually hold the natural tie dye better than synthetic fabrics and create a much bolder, more saturated color.
-Using fabrics like our natural bamboo basics is a great choice.
+Using fabrics like our natural bamboo basics is a great choice for a fully eco-friendly approach to dying clothes.

 Dying sustainable fabrics also creates a softer look, which can be a great alternative to the bold and over-the-top look of traditional tie dye.